dotnet/Silk.NET/documentation/proposals/Proposal - 3.0 & 3.X Software Development Plan.md

 - SIMD APIs in Maths have been complete, and work has started to integrate them into the other Maths types in the most common cases.
 - Ample work has been done to migrate 2.0 code to 3.0 code to evaluate differences in public API, fixing them where we deem necessary.

 3.0 Preview 4 is a production-ready preview and users are encouraged to start integrating this preview into their code.
-This preview should aim to release in late October.

 ### 3.0 Preview 5